jakubnowicki/morphoutils/README.md

 Date: 2015-09-30
 Author: Jakub Nowicki
 Maintainer: Jakub Nowicki <j.nowicki@student.uw.edu.pl>
-Description: A set of utility functions that can be used with geomorph package for removing speicfied landmarks (change.curves) and dealing with bilateral symmetry (based on OSymm function by Annat Harber).
+Description: A set of utility functions that can be used with geomorph package for removing specified landmarks (change.curves) and dealing with bilateral symmetry (based on OSymm function by Annat Harber).
 License: GPL-2

 #### **Instalation:**